 5 Airtable Automation Examples and How They Work

 One of the best things about Airtable is you don’t need prior coding knowledge.
-The same facility applies to Airtable Automations as all automation is rule-based—all you need to do is create triggers and actions to kick-off operations.
-And yes, a bit of creativity.
+The same facility applies to Airtable Automations as all automation is rule-based—all you need to do is create triggers and actions to kick off operations.

 Here are five examples of Airtable Automations to give you an idea of what else you can automate.